ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/dynamic-memory-allocator/1_dynamic_memory_allocation.md

 it provides a known upper bound of memory usage and makes the timing of each allocation predictable.

-However, we will not be covering these techniques in this learning path.
+However, these techniques are not covered in this Learning Path.
 It will however be useful to think about them after you have completed this learning path.
 {{% /notice %}}